AlexaWu/SQL-Project---Data-Analysis/Subqueries & Temporary Tables.md

 ### Subquery

-- Find the average number of events for each day for each channel.
+- Find the **average number of events** for **each day** for **each channel**.
 The first table provide the number of events for each day and channel, and then average these values together using a second query

-Step 1, group by the day and channel.
-Then ordering by the number of events (the third column).
+Step 1, group by the day and channel, then ordering by the number of events (the third column).

 ```javascript
 SELECT DATE_TRUNC('day',occurred_at) AS day,